Andrettin/Wyrmsun/readme.txt

 * Abilities
 - Added the Infusion ability for dwarven Runesmiths, Runemasters and Arcanisters.
 When used, this ability increases the arcane damage of the target unit by 4.
 - Fixed the tooltip of the Barkskin ability to correctly reflect that it increases armor by 4.
-- Improved the performance of the autocasting.
+- Improved the performance of autocasting.
 - The hotkey for Inspire is now "p", as its previous hotkey ("i") was the same as that to open the inventory.

 * Ages